PrithivKS3/Project_Redbus/README.md

    Step 3:
          The user can apply the filters and visualise.For example I have applied the price limit,star rating filter and bus_type that I prefer for a single instance and attached the Screenshot of how the resultant visualisation appears.The user can alter it as per his/her wish for any route available.

-         3.1.You can see the bus_type filter that captured in the screenshot.
+         3.1.You can see the bus_type filter that captured in the screenshot.Multiple bus_type filter can also be applied.

    ![Screenshot (140)](https://github.com/user-attachments/assets/f2be63f8-5808-4051-afca-c5763b712637)